History of Pittsburgh Riverhounds SC: Founding

 The Riverhounds were founded by Paul Heasley, chief executive of Pittsburgh-based Alliance International Ltd., a merchant banking and investment firm, in 1998 as a member of the USL A-League.
 Pittsburgh was awarded the then-unnamed club on March 11, 1998, with the announcement coming from then USISL commissioner Francisco Marcos.
-The franchise was awarded to the Heasley and his ownership group known as Alliance Soccer Resources, Inc. and became the first professional team in Pittsburgh in 30 years.
+The franchise was awarded to Heasley and his ownership group known as Alliance Soccer Resources, Inc. and became the first professional team in Pittsburgh in 30 years.
 Heasley, based in Belle Vernon, Pennsylvania, wanted to create role models and a pathway to a professional career for local talent.
 The club's name was initially announced as the Pittsburgh Riverdogs after a naming committee of five local businessmen with an interest in soccer was established to name the club in 1998.
 The "Riverdogs" name was suggested by Mike Geigel, a member of the committee.
 Other names that were considered were the Pittsburgh Pulse and Pittsburgh Power.
 In December 1998, before the "Riverdogs" ever played a match under that moniker, the name was changed to the Riverhounds after the Charleston RiverDogs, a minor league baseball team in South Carolina, threatened legal action against the club.